Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/02-jumpbox.md

   https://github.com/Jaecom/kubernetes-the-hard-way-raspberrypi-docker.git
 ```

-Change into the `kubernetes-the-hard-way directory`:
+Change into the `kubernetes-the-hard-way-raspberrypi-docker` directory:

 ```
-cd kubernetes-the-hard-way
+cd kubernetes-the-hard-way-raspberrypi-docker
 ```

 This will be the working directory for the rest of the tutorial.
 If you ever get lost run the pwd command to verify you are in the right directory when running commands on the jumpbox: